 Most people only pay their Part D premium.
 If you don't sign up for Part D when you're first eligible, you may have to pay a Part D late enrollment penalty.

-If your modified adjusted gross income as reported on your IRS tax return from 2 years ago (the most recent tax return information provided to Social Security by the IRS) is above a certain limit, you may pay a Part D income-related monthly adjustment amount (Part D-IRMAA) in addition to your monthly plan premium.
-This extra amount is paid directly to Medicare, not to your plan.
+If your modified adjusted gross income is above a certain amount, you may pay a Part D income-related monthly adjustment amount (Part D-IRMAA).
+Medicare uses the modified adjusted gross income reported on your IRS tax return from 2 years ago (the most recent tax return information provided to Social Security by the IRS).
+You'll pay the Part D-IRMAA amount in addition to your monthly plan premium, and this extra amount is paid directly to Medicare, not to your plan.
 The chart below lists the extra amount costs by income.

 Social Security will contact you if you have to pay Part D-IRMAA, based on your income.
 The amount you pay can change each year.
-If you have to pay a higher amount for your Part D premium and you disagree (for example, if your income goes down), use this form to contact Social Security.
+If you have to pay a higher amount for your Part D premium and you disagree (for example, if your income goes down), use this form to contact Social Security [PDF, 125 KB].
 If you have questions about your Medicare prescription drug coverage, contact your plan.

 The extra amount you have to pay isn’t part of your plan premium.
 You don’t pay the extra amount to your plan.
 Most people have the extra amount taken from their Social Security check.
 If the amount isn’t taken from your check, you’ll get a bill from Medicare or the Railroad Retirement Board.
 You must pay this amount to keep your Part D coverage.